AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Issues:**
 1. **MISSING TABLE:** `dbo.ModelMetadata` - referenced lines 65, 78, 86
-2. **COMPLEX LOGIC:** 115 lines for model selection - should be simpler
+2. **COMPLEX LOGIC:** 115 lines for model selection - MUST be simpler
 3. **NO VALIDATION:** Doesn't verify SupportedTasks/SupportedModalities JSON schema
-4. **INEFFICIENT:** Multiple OPENJSON calls in WHERE clause - should use CROSS APPLY
+4. **INEFFICIENT:** Multiple OPENJSON calls in WHERE clause - MUST use CROSS APPLY
-5. **NO DEFAULT MODEL:** If no models match, returns empty - should have fallback
+5. **NO DEFAULT MODEL:** If no models match, returns empty - MUST have fallback
 6. **WEIGHT OVERRIDE EDGE CASE:** If weight = 0 in JSON, keeps old weight (line 100)
-   - Should allow weight = 0 to exclude model
+   - MUST allow weight = 0 to exclude model

 **Dependencies:**
 - **DEPENDS ON (MISSING):**